gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 A weird example of an attempt to help restaurants and pubs, which are among the enterprises most severely affected by the lockdown in Vienna, is the “gastro voucher” (German: Gastro–Gutschein), introduced by the City of Vienna and the Viennese Chamber of Commerce.

 The unsuspecting reader may think such sounds like a brilliant idea.
-People receive a voucher worth €25 (single household) or €50 (multi-person household), which they can spend in a restaurant or pub of their choice.
+People receive a voucher worth €25 (single household) or €50 (multi–person household), which they can spend in a restaurant or pub of their choice.
 Publicans will have a turnover that they might not otherwise have.
 Things are at last looking up again, right?

 Not so quick.
 Let’s have a look at some figures, shall we?
 (I dare say, the adverts campaign the Viennese Chamber of Commerce launched at around the same time — “1 coffee may save the day, 2 may save the café” — was just as successful at a considerably lower expense.)